 That’s why they went for a PWA, which brought them brilliant results, namely: website loading time decreased to below one second (stunning, comparing to frustrating up to 10 seconds before), sessions per user increased by 43%, scroll depth tripled, session duration went up by 100%, bringing a significant increase in revenue from advertisements.
-Forbes’s PWA allowed promotion of modern, highly consumable, visual content, creating a whole new mobile experience for once an old-fashioned business.
+Forbes’s PWA promoted modern, highly consumable, visual content, creating a whole new mobile experience for once an old-fashioned business.

 Uber is another great example of continuous global expansion that quickly reached the ceiling of harnessing native mobile applications.
 In fact, Uber was one of the early commercial PWA adopters, targeting low-end mobile devices.
 The reasoning was simple – no hardware should limit users in engaging with ride-hailing.

 Uber works smoothly even on 2G (250kB/s, 300 ms latency) networks and requires as little as 50 kilobytes of storage space for operations, loading in less than 3 seconds.
 That’s how you increase the pool of potential app users!

 Hotel?
 Trivago.
 App?
 A PWA!
 The travel industry is another sector disrupted heavily with emerging technologies and the internet boom.
 Nevertheless, one of the most popular hotel search engines managed to stay ahead of the curve, as they went for a Progressive Web App.
 The challenge was to enhance the user experience, which often is influenced by network connection speed.
 No better source of frustration than a failed search or broken session – been there, done that, haven’t we all?

-Trivago is well aware that user loyalty comes with the quality of the service, so they introduced a widely available solution, including all must- and nice-to-haves.
+Trivago is well aware that user loyalty comes with the service’s quality, so they introduced a widely available solution, including all must- and nice-to-haves.
 As a result, Trivago experienced a 150% increase in revisits and an almost 100% increase in click-throughs to hotel offers.

 Here’s a great summary by Trivago’s co-founder and Managing Director, Rolf Schrömgens: